 After the Closing

-If you choose to run your equity financing outside of Shoobx, there will be an additional step after closing.
+If you choose to run your equity financing outside of Fidelity, there may be an additional step after closing.
 The lawyers will finish collating signature pages and dating documents, and then will circulate the fully executed documents (in a closing binder) to all parties.
-If you’re using Shoobx, however, the documents have signatures and dates applied in a second with the touch of a button, and in another second, the full set of financing documents are automatically available to each party in their Shoobx data room, making this step obsolete.
+If you’re using Fidelity, however, the documents have signatures and dates applied in a second with the touch of a button, and in another second, the full set of financing documents are automatically available to each party in their Fidelity data room, making this step obsolete.

 Stock certificates are often an afterthought and sometimes procrastination is responsible for stock certificates not being created until months (or sometimes years) after the financing.
 However, the best practice is to create the stock certificates immediately after the financing to update your stock ledger in pace with your cap table.
 In most cases, they will be signed by the president and the secretary of the company and then distributed to the investor whose name is on the stock certificate.
 You can read more about this in our blog post on stock certificates and legends.